Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Algorithms to test isometry and to approximate metrics on isosets

-This section proves the algorithmic results: polynomial time algorithms for computing the complete invariant isoset (Theorem~\ref{thm:compute_isoset}), comparing isosets (Corollary~\ref{cor:compare_isosets}), approximating the cluster distance $d_C$ and Earth Mover's Distance on isosets (Corollary~\ref{cor:isoset_distance}).
+This section describes time complexities for computing the complete invariant isoset (Theorem~\ref{thm:compute_isoset}), comparing isosets (Corollary~\ref{cor:compare_isosets}), approximating the boundary tolerant metric $\BT$ and Earth Mover's Distance on isosets (Corollary~\ref{cor:approximate_EMD}).
+All estimates will use the geometric complexity $\GC(S)$ below.